hollypuppy/Heckman_model/README.md

-# Bayesian Heckman Selection Model Using Data Augmentation
+# Bayesian Heckman Selection Model

 In many real-world scenarios, data are not simply missing at random; instead, the absence of certain observations can be systematically linked to specific characteristics of the dataset.
 Take, for example, a situation where a company is collecting customer feedback through a survey.